-- Midterms are not cumulative; the final is cumulative. - Exams will cover content from assigned readings, lectures, and class discussion.
-Basically, anything covered throughout the course is possible to show up on exams!

-Exams tend to rely heavily on application: i.e., you need to do more than just memorize terms and facts, but be able to apply this knowledge to new examples and situations.
+- Exams will cover content from assigned readings, lectures, and class discussion.
+Basically, anything covered throughout the course is possible to show up on exams! - Exams tend to rely heavily on application: i.e., you need to do more than just memorize terms and facts, but be able to apply this knowledge to new examples and situations.